A Patient’s Journey with Medical AI: The Case of Mrs. Jones

 Reliability: How can we ensure that insurance AI models deliver results appropriate for all people?

-Insurance decisions based on AI-based risk models could perpetuate and exacerbate documented challenges faced by patients in certain populations.
-Policies that require mandatory audits, transparency standards, and corrective mechanisms to address algorithmic bias, safeguard fair insurance coverage decisions for all patient populations.
-AI-enabled tools should be implemented with instructions and protocols that account for their limitations, for example suggesting they not be used in cases where data are too limited to produce reliable results.
+Insurance decisions based on AI-generated risk analyses could perpetuate and exacerbate documented challenges faced by certain patient populations.
+As such, policies ought to require mandatory audits, transparency standards, and corrective mechanisms to address algorithmic bias and safeguard fair insurance coverage decisions for all patients.
+Furthermore, these AI systems should be implemented with instructions and protocols that account for their limitations.
+For instance, this might include suggestions for appropriate use cases, such as recommending against their use in cases where the algorithmic dataset is too limited to produce reliable results.

-Mrs. Jones’ journey illustrates both the promise and risks of using AI in healthcare.
-AI may improve the efficiency and accuracy of care but may not perform well in all circumstances.
-Transparency about its use and limitations support informed consent, transparency, accountability, and fairness in AI-based medical decision-making.
+Mrs. Jones’ journey illustrates both the promises and risks associated with medical AI.
+AI may improve the efficiency and accuracy of medical care, although it may not perform well in all circumstances.
+Transparency about its nature, including its benefits and limitations, can support critical imperatives of ethical care delivery including informed consent, transparency, accountability, and fairness when incorporating medical AI into clinical decision-making.

-• Regulatory oversight of AI’s role in clinical decision-making may raise medical device development costs and could enable regulators to standardize AI’s use based on prominent ethical principles (i.e. fairness, transparency, patient privacy, and explainability).
+- Regulatory oversight of AI’s role in clinical decision-making may raise medical device development costs, however, it can enable regulators to standardize AI’s use based on prominent ethical principles (i.e. fairness, transparency, patient privacy, and explainability).

-• Ensuring transparency and accountability in AI-driven insurance and coverage determinations requires human intervention and understanding, protects patient rights, and ensures fairness.
+- Ensuring transparency and accountability in AI-driven insurance and coverage determinations requires human oversight to promote understanding, reduce decisional bias, protect underserved patient populations, and ensure fairness.